Quaint Honor: Revival

 In 2019 the Finborough Theatre presented the play for the first time since its world premiere in 1958, marking the fiftieth anniversary of the Sexual Offences Act which decriminalised homosexuality in the UK.

 The production was directed by Christian Durham and the cast included Jack Archer, Harley Viveash, Simon Butteriss and Oliver Gully.

 The revival received positive reviews with Sam Marlowe writing for The Times “Fascinating, seething with erotic intrigue and moral confusion [...]
 Christian Durham’s production is absorbing and acted with nuance and flavour.”

 Andy Curtis drew comparisons to recent sexual misconduct allegations “The Finborough is committed to rediscovering lost gems, and they have certainly succeeded here.
 At a time that has seen allegations about abuses of power in the theatre world and beyond, the play’s exploration of power dynamics in sex also feels timely.”

-Archer received an Off West End Award Nomination for Best Male in a Play for his role as Hamilton.
+Archer was nominated for Offie for Best Male in a Play (Hamilton).